 If you feel that you have been the victim of discrimination please contact our telephone or email advice services or search the ‘Advice Near You’ section of our website for face-to-face advice in your area.

-There are many organisations that provide advice to people who identify as LGBT+ covering many different areas.
+There are many organisations that provide advice to people who identify as LGBTQ+ covering many different areas.
 For advice on other housing issues please see the ‘Get Advice’ link at the top of the page.
 If you would like to contact other organisations for advice please see some useful links below: